hyperspy/hyperspy/doc/user_guide/tools.rst

   Rotation of images by the same amount using :py:meth:`~.signal.Signal.map`.

-The :py:meth:`~.signal_base.BaseSignal.map` method can also take variable arguments as in the following example.
+The :py:meth:`~.signal.BaseSignal.map` method can also take variable arguments as in the following example.

 .. code-block:: python